-Recipients must comply with the following reporting requirements.
+Grantees must comply with the following reporting requirements.

-Interim and final financial and performance reports are due according to the reporting schedule that is part of the official award notification.
-Grantees must submit reports using the IMLS electronic grants management system.
+Interim and final financial and performance reports are due according to the reporting schedule that is part of your official award notification.
+Grantees must submit reports electronically using the IMLS electronic grants management system.
 In support of the agency's commitment to open government, interim and final performance reports may be made accessible on the IMLS website to engage the public in communities of practice and to inform application development and grant-making strategies.

-For details, please see the Manage Your Award: Grant Administration page on the IMLS website.
+For details and forms, please see Manage Your Award: Grant Administration.

-Grantees must also comply with 2 C.F.R. §§ 180.335 and 180.350 and 2 C.F.R. part 3185 with respect to providing information regarding all debarment, suspension, and related offenses, as applicable.
+Grantees must also comply with 2 C.F.R. §§ 180.335 and 180.350 and 2 C.F.R. part 3185 with respect to providing information regarding all debarment, suspension, and related offenses information, as applicable.

-If the federal share of the award is more than \$500,000 over the period of performance, recipients should refer to the post-award reporting requirements reflected in 2 C.F.R. part 200, Appendix XII - Award Term and Condition for Recipient Integrity and Performance Matters.
+If the federal share of your award is more than \$500,000 over the period of performance, recipients should refer to the post-award reporting requirements reflected in 2 C.F.R. part 200, Appendix XII - Award Term and Condition for Recipient Integrity and Performance Matters.